 Voxengo’s freeware SPAN and MeldaProduction's freeware MAnalyzer are very good for spectrum analysis, although I personally use Schwa’s affordable Schope most of the time.
-I also like RN Digital's classic freeware Inspector, even though it doesn't have quite the same resolution as some more recent offerings, because it gives a good spectral overview in addition to various other useful level/balance metering options.
 For fully-featured full-band level metering, check out Sonalksis FreeG and Tischmeyer Technology's freeware TT Dynamic Range Meter.
 There's also PSP's freeware VintageMeter, a nice stereo moving-coil display for those who like the way that type of meter responds.

 - Audio Metering: If you'd like to know more about the mechanics of using audio metering, check out this nice little FAQ.